 We installed a Williams Cosy wall furnace, 25,000 BTU, top-vent natural gas.
 The size was matched to the room volume the unit actually serves, not just bolted in because it fit the opening.

-The rest of the work lived on the gas and vent side.
-The original gas valve was an old globe-style valve, which code no longer accepts, so we set a new accessible quarter-turn ball valve at the unit.
+The gas and vent side is where the real work is.
+The original gas valve was an old globe-style, which code no longer accepts, so we set a new accessible quarter-turn ball valve at the unit.
 We refit the vent connector so the draft lined up with the new furnace’s spec.
 Then we calibrated the thermostat to the new ignition logic so it fires clean and holds temperature.

-Pulling the old furnace and dropping a new one in is the easy half.
+Pulling the old furnace out is the easy half.
 The gas connection is where these jobs are won or lost.
 We make the connection with the new shutoff valve, soap-test every joint, and confirm draft on the venting before anything gets closed up.

 What the homeowner ended up with

 A new wall furnace that lights reliably on cold mornings and runs quiet, with the thermostat controlling it cleanly.
-Because we brought the gas shutoff up to current code as part of the swap, any future service on this unit will not stall on a “the valve has to be replaced first” delay.
-The equipment is covered by our 1-year ADRIUM warranty plus the Williams Furnace Company factory warranty on the unit itself.
+Because we brought the gas shutoff up to current code as part of the swap, any future service on this unit won’t stall on a “the valve has to be replaced first” delay.
+The equipment is covered by our 1-year ADRIUM warranty (subject to your contract terms) plus the Williams Furnace Company factory warranty on the unit itself.